logo

 Professor Anton van den Hengel is one of Australia's prominent AI leaders.
 As Director of the Centre for Augmented Reasoning at the University of Adelaide and a founder of Australia's National AI Centre, his research in computer vision and machine learning has positioned Australia on the world AI map.
 He has made a considerable contribution to practical AI, such as collaborations with the government and industry in projects varying from robotics to agriculture and medical imaging.
 His work has influenced AI policy, ethics and innovation frameworks within the nation, thereby emerging as one of the most prominent AI researchers in Australia.

-11. South Korea — Sangbae Kim
+11. Father of AI in the South Korea — Sangbae Kim

 "We are learning from biological systems to build better robots."